tmokmss/bedrock-pr-reviewer/README.md

 - [Contribute](#contribute)
 - [FAQs](#faqs)

-## CodeRabbit Pro

-The professional version of `openai-pr-reviewer` project is now available at [coderabbit.ai](http://coderabbit.ai).
-Building upon our open source foundation, CodeRabbit Pro offers premium features including enhanced context and superior noise reduction, dedicated support, and our ongoing commitment to improve code reviews.
-Moreover, CodeRabbit Pro is free for open source projects.

 ## Install instructions

+You have to create an IAM role first for authenticating Bedrock API.
+You can use [the CloudFormation template](docs/oidc-cfn.yaml) to create one.

 `ai-pr-reviewer` runs as a GitHub Action.
-Add the below file to your repository at `.github/workflows/ai-pr-reviewer.yml`
+Add the below file to your repository at `.github/workflows/ai-pr-reviewer.yml`.

 ```yaml
 name: Code Review